OpenCyphal/pydsdl/README.md

 ## Installation

-Either clone this repository or run `pip install pydsdl`.
+Install from PIP: `pip install pydsdl`.
+Alternatively, fetch this repository or add it as a submodule, add its root to the Python import lookup paths, and you're ready to roll.

 Make sure that it works by importing it: `import pydsdl`.